 FFICM Final MCQ

-Bookings for the 5 January 2023 sitting of the FFICM MCQ Examination will open on Monday 26 September and close on Thursday 24 November 2022 at 5pm.
+Bookings for the 29 June 2023 sitting of the FFICM MCQ Examination are now open and close on Thursday 27 April 2023 at 5pm.

 To sit the FFICM Exam you must be successfully registered and in good standing with the Faculty in one of the following membership categories: